emeric254/raspberryphish/README.md

  CHANNEL | wifi channel to use | 1
  SSID | SSID to use | test
- PAGE | html pages the server have to use | test
+ PAGE | html pages the server have to use | test SERVERPATH | where the server will be installed | /media/USB